insolar/docs/docs/source/requester.rst

       }

       // The member.create request has no parameters,
-      // so it's an empty structure:
+      // so it's an empty structure.
       type memberCreateCallParams struct {}

       // The transfer request sends an amount of funds to
-      // the member identified by a reference: type transferCallParams struct {
+      // the member identified by a reference. type transferCallParams struct {
          Amount            string    `json:"amount"`
          ToMemberReference string    `json:"toMemberReference"`
       }

-      // Create a function to get a new seed for each signed request: func getNewSeed() string {
+      // Create a function to get a new seed for each signed request. func getNewSeed() string {
          // Form a request body for getSeed: getSeedReq := requestBody{